ferrebarrat/brrtfetch/README.md

 ## 📦 Installation

-Linux steps only for the initial release.
+Debian/Ubuntu based steps only for the initial release, it should work on any linux system as long as you replace apt with your package manager for the dependencies.
 You can install it on Windows and Mac if you want.
 Just translate the steps to Windows.
 Will try to add Winget support later so i don't have to make an install script/instructions for Powershell.
-I will also attempt to add package manager support later for all major ones.
+I will also attempt to add support for all major Linux package managers and Brew.

 ### Prerequisites

 * A terminal that supports ANSI colors and escape sequences.
-Most modern terminal support will.
+Almost all modern terminsals do.
 * `Script` (Linux only)

   Optional but highly recommended for sysinfo color support.
 Part of the **bsdutils** package.
 Comes by default on most systems.
 Check with "which script"